kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- Who will use the system?
 		- is this all Youtube viewers who will see the total views count for a video?
 		- is this a per-hour statistics available to a video owners only
-		- is this used by some machine learning models to generate recommendation
+		- is this used by some machine learning models to generate recommendations
+	- How the system will be used?
+		- data may be used by marketing department only to generate some monthly reports,
+			- meaning data is retrieved not often
+		- data is sent to recommendation service in real-time
+			- meaning data ma
 - Scale (read and write)
 - Performance
 - Cost: budget constraint
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNTY5ODUzMl19
+eyJoaXN0b3J5IjpbNDkzNzM0MjZdfQ==
 -->